 Emotional relapse is the first stage of relapse, and while it is commonly viewed as “less intense,” an emotional relapse can be the most difficult and uncomfortable stage.
 In the emotional stage, many victims will not be aware of the fact that they are at high-risk of relapse.
 In emotional relapse, an addict/someone going through treatment is not worried about relapsing and thus does not practice vigilant relapse prevention.

 Although it can be severe and difficult to manage, emotional relapse is commonly known to be the easiest stage to recover from.
-Cognitive behavioral therapy is excellent at targeting the emotional connections between a trigger and the positive or negative connotation that an addict associates that trigger with.
+Cognitive behavioral therapy is excellent at targeting the emotional connections between a trigger and the positive or negative connotation that a person associates that trigger with.
 In recovery, it is an important step in relapse prevention to ensure that you monitor your emotions very closely, as ignoring them can lead to emotional relapse.

 Mental relapse is the second stage of relapse, and (as the step up from an emotional relapse) the victim will transfer from having subliminal thoughts of using to actively and intentionally thinking of using again.
 Though it is common to have cravings during treatment, mental relapse differs from those minor thoughts.
 It consists of a victim’s brain to be consistently entertaining and thinking about using again.